 Boutique Hotel: Headweir Mill House Hotel is situated in a converted Mill House, with unique, individually styled rooms.
 Click here for more information.

 Places to visit near Exeter

 There are plenty of incredible day trips around Exeter that you can either take the train, bus or drive to.
 Here’s a list of some of the best places around Exeter City to visit:

 - Exmouth Beach: this is one of the best beaches near Exeter, with long sands expanding down the East Devon coastline.
-It’s also the start of the Jurassic Coast!
+It’s famous for being a watersports hub and for boat trips with Stuart Line Cruises.
+Exmouth Beach is also the start of the Jurassic Coast!
 There are plenty of cafes and restaurants in the town centre.

 - Killerton House: one of the most popular National Trust properties near Exeter, this estate has a rich history and is perfect for a family day out.

 - Castle Drogo: this is another wonderful National Trust property near Exeter and was the last castle to be built in England.
 It sits on the edge of Dartmoor, so you can enjoy the moorland on the same day trip.

 - Dartmoor National Park: there are so many incredible places to visit in Dartmoor National Park.
 From the beautiful Lydford Gorge to the many tors (Hound Tor and Saddle Tor are two of the best!), parts of Dartmoor are only a short drive from Exeter.